NatWest to close 39 bank branches in 2026 – is your local bank closing?

 Get a firmer grip on your finances with the expert tips in our Money newsletter – it's free weekly.

-Here are the locations of the branches due to close in 2025.
+Here are the locations of the branches due to close in 2026 and 2027.

-You can use the search bar to see all the closures in 2024 and the date of closure.
+You can use the search bar to see all the closures in 2025, along with their closure dates.

 Why are more branches closing?